mallgroup/mpapi-client-php/doc/Deliveries/GENERAL_DELIVERIES.md

 #### Deactivate general delivery
 **DELETE**
-This method shown how to deactivate specific general deliveries
+This method shows how to deactivate specific general deliveries
 ```
 <?php
 ...